TyButram/TyButram/README.md

 ### Hi there 👋
+I am Currently a student learning C# with The Programmer Coach.
 <!--
 **TyButram/TyButram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.